electron/electron/docs/api/browser-window.md

 Emitted on 3-finger swipe.
 Possible directions are `up`, `right`, `down`, `left`.

+#### Event: 'rotate-gesture' _macOS_

+Returns:

+* `event` Event
+* `rotation` Float

+Emitted on trackpad rotation gesture.
+Continually emitted until rotation gesture is ended.
+The `rotation` value on each emission is the angle in degrees rotated since the last emission.
+The last emitted event upon a rotation gesture will always be of value `0`.
+Counter-clockwise rotation values are positive, while clockwise ones are negative.

 #### Event: 'sheet-begin' _macOS_

 Emitted when the window opens a sheet.